 C-CEBH is directly funded by an institutional training grant (T-32) from the National Institute of Deafness and Other Communication Disorders (NIDCD) , and from funds provided by the University of Maryland.
 In addition, faculty in C-CEBH also receive research funding from NIH, NSF, and many other federal agencies.

 In addition to UMD faculty from five departments, C-CEBH includes intramural faculty from the NIDCD (one of the National Institutes of Health, NIH) many of whom are adjunct UM faculty and collaborate with C-CEBH investigators in research and student training.
-In addition, C-CEBH collaborates with researchers from the Walter-Reed Army Medical Center.
+In addition, C-CEBH collaborates with researchers from the Walter-Reed National Military Medical Center.
 There are also international research and teaching collaborations in Germany, Denmark, China and several other countries.
 These close collaborations provide special opportunities for bringing additional expertise, skills and facilities to collaborative research questions especially in the areas of molecular genetics, developmental biology, and brain imaging.
 Together, the breadth of research questions addressed by faculty and students at C-CEBH and their collaborators is unparalleled.